Listen to this article:

 Attempts to get treatment

-Mateen says Rahman’s heart disease was discovered when he was merely eight years old.
+Mateen says Rehman’s heart disease was discovered when he was merely eight years old.
 “Since childhood, he has receiving treatment with medicine.
 But in 2020, the doctor finally said that medicine will not be enough anymore.
 He will have to undergo heart surgery,” he tells The Wire.

 “In fact, the same week that he was arrested, he had gone to AIIMS to see the doctor for his condition,” Mateen says.
-Rahman had suffered at least two minor heart attacks in the past; the last one was only a few months before he was arrested.
+Rehman had suffered at least two minor heart attacks in the past; the last one was only a few months before he was arrested.

-In Rahman’s last few visits to AIIMS before his arrest, heart specialists had suggested the Bentall procedure which a medical expert tells The Wire is recommended only to patients who run a risk of severe impact due to aortic regurgitation.
+In Rehman’s last few visits to AIIMS before his arrest, heart specialists had suggested the Bentall procedure which a medical expert tells The Wire is recommended only to patients who run a risk of severe impact due to aortic regurgitation.

 In severe cases, the heart can enlarge and other symptoms of heart failure can also occur.
 Severe cases of aortic regurgitation also need to be watched closely.